Alternatives To Secured Credit Cards

 Strategies for building credit without a secured credit card

-Your credit score plays a crucial role in determining your eligibility for credit products.
+Your credit score plays a crucial role in determining your eligibility for any financial product.
 While responsibly repaying a loan or credit card can help build your credit history, many lenders require a good credit score before approving these products.
-If you're planning to apply for credit, one of the first steps you should take is checking your credit score.

 If your credit score isn’t as high as you'd like, here are some ways to improve it: